An in-depth look at Medjet Assist Global Medical Transport

 I am on a budget; the cost of this must be exorbitant.

 You may suspect this kind of service would be prohibitive for most of us to purchase.
-They transport you back to your home hospital or a hospital of your choice and a family member to accompany you.
+They transport you back to the home hospital of your choice, and a family member can accompany you.
 There are no exclusions for sports or adventure-based travel injuries.
-The medical transfer is available regardless of the medical necessity.
+A medical transfer is available regardless of medical necessity.
 It will transfer you from hospital to hospital if you require continued hospitalization per the medical team caring for you.
-If you meet those conditions, they will transport you per your request, not based on an insurance company deciding for you.
+If you meet those conditions, they will transport you as requested, not based on an insurance company deciding for you.
 If you want to get to a hospital near your home, they will transport you there at no added cost!!!